-Each director attended all of the meetings of the Board and committees on which he serves.
-We have no formal policy regarding directors attendance at annual meetings of shareholders, but we encourage all of our directors to attend our annual shareholder meetings.
+Each director attended all of the meetings of the Board and Committees on which he serves.
+We have no formal policy regarding directors' attendance at annual meetings of shareholders but all our directors have attended past annual shareholder meetings, and we anticipate that all directors will attend the 2010 Meeting.

-Mr. Nick A. Caporella currently beneficially owns 74.4% of the Company's outstanding Common Stock.
+Mr. Nick A. Caporella currently beneficially owns 74.2% of the Company's outstanding Common Stock.
 As a result, the Company is a "controlled company" within the meaning of the NASDAQ listing standards and is therefore not currently required to have independent directors comprise a majority of its Board of Directors or to have independent directors comprise its Compensation and Stock Option Committee or its Nominating Committee.
+However, during Fiscal 2010, independent directors comprised the majority of both the Nominating Committee and the Compensation and Stock Option Committee.
 Messrs.
-Cecil D. Conlee, Samuel C. Hathorn, Jr. and Joseph P. Klock, Jr. qualify as independent directors under the NASDAQ listing standards.
+Cecil D. Conlee, Samuel C. Hathorn, Jr., Joseph P. Klock, Jr. and Stanley M. Sheridan qualify as independent directors under the NASDAQ listing standards.